On this page, you'll learn more about coronavirus and the disease it causes, known as COVID-19. You'll also find links to more COVID-19 information.

 - Clean surfaces often with disinfectant.

 Follow prevention advice.
-Follow the steps here for preventing the spread of COVID-19, including handwashing and avoiding contact with sick people.
+Follow steps for preventing the spread of COVID-19 (PDF), including handwashing and avoiding contact with sick people.

 Call your provider with concerns.
-If you have recently traveled and have symptoms, call your provider or send a message through MyChart.
-Do not go to the doctor's office or emergency room until your provider instructs it.
+If you have symptoms, call your provider or send a message through MyChart to discuss what to do next.
+Do not go to the doctor's office until your provider instructs it.

 Follow instructions closely.
-If you are diagnosed, follow the instructions of the healthcare staff closely in order to improve your own recovery and reduce the risk of spreading the virus to others.
+If you are diagnosed, follow the instructions of healthcare staff closely to improve your recovery and reduce the risk of spreading the virus to others.